IBM/ibm-storage-odf-block-driver/docs/configuring/configuring.md

 # Configuring

 Red Hat OpenShift Data Foundation® (ODF) uses the IBM® ODF FlashSystem driver to integrate with your IBM FlashSystem® storage system.
-When using Red Hat ODF with your storage system, ensure that all configuration needs are met by following the Red Hat ODF documentation set.
+When using Red Hat® ODF with your storage system, ensure that all configuration needs are met by following the Red Hat® ODF documentation set.

-The IBM® ODF FlashSystem driver enables IBM Storage Virtualize® family products to be used with Red Hat ODF.
-IBM ODF FlashSystem driver utilizes the IBM® Block Storage CSI driver for all Red Hat OpenShift® cluster configuration changes, such as StorageClass and PersistentVolumeClaims creation, in use of IBM Storage Virtualize® family products.
+The IBM® ODF FlashSystem driver enables IBM Storage Virtualize® family products to be used with Red Hat® ODF.
+IBM® ODF FlashSystem driver utilizes the IBM® Block Storage CSI driver for all Red Hat OpenShift® cluster configuration changes, such as StorageClass and PersistentVolumeClaims creation, in use of IBM Storage Virtualize® family products.

 For more information and documentation, see the following: